chris-townsend/PP4-Kitchen_Tales/README.md

 **5.** Create a Django project (*kitchentales*): ``django-admin startproject 'PROJ_NAME' .`` **(Don’t forget the ``.`` at the end of the project name to tell Django admin we want to create our project in the current directory.)**

  - This should have created a new directory called your ``'PROJ_NAME'`` and a ``manage.py`` file.
-Wthin your project folder you should see the file settings and URL files added to the directory.
+Within your project folder, you should see the file settings and URL files added to the directory.

 **6.** Create an App name (*recipes*): ``python3 manage.py startapp 'APP_NAME'``